-- Representing a brokerage in a case asserting that the brokerage's former employee was engaged in violation of the former employees' non-solicitation and confidentiality obligations.
+- Representing a brokerage in a case that went to trial in which Mr. Levy's client asserted that the brokerage's former employee was engaged in violation of the former employees' non-solicitation and confidentiality obligations.

 - Defending a finance company at the District Court and Appellate Court levels on a case of first impression interpreting the Illinois Credit Agreements Act.